Coccoloba: Description

-The species are shrubs and trees, and lianas, mostly evergreen.
+Species in the genus are shrubs, trees, and lianas, and are mostly evergreen.
 The leaves are alternate, often large (to very large in some species; up to 2.5m (8 feet) long in C. gigantifolia), with the leaves on juvenile plants often larger and of different shape to those of mature plants.
 The flowers are produced in spikes.
 The fruit is a three-angled achene, surrounded by an often brightly coloured fleshy perianth, edible in some species, though often astringent.
 Species in the genus have been characterized as dioecious, but this is unclear.
 Trioecy has been documented in C. cereifera.